 The large modern Northern Queenslander clubhouse with its huge shady verandah is the ideal place to relax before and after your round.

-Opened in July 2000, Sea Temple has already been rated amongst the Top 25 resort courses in Australia by Golf Australia Magazine and The Golf Course Guide.
+Opened in July 2000, Sea Reef has already been rated amongst the Top 25 resort courses in Australia by Golf Australia Magazine and The Golf Course Guide.

-On course the five-star Peppers Links Resort, owned by Port Douglas Reef Resorts and ably managed by Peter Judge, offers 2-, 3- and 4-bedroom luxury villas surrounded by lush gardens and palms.
+On course the five-star Resort, owned , offers 2-, 3- and 4-bedroom luxury villas surrounded by lush gardens and palms.
 All are fully appointed with quality furniture, full kitchen and laundry facilities, spa baths, stereo and video.
 The resort also boasts a Health Club with gym, lap pool, tennis and massage.
 The beach is 400m away.
 Villas and 28 apartments are also available to be purchased as a residence or investment.

 This is a course that has much subtlety, and really requires several rounds in order to understand a little of how to play it, and produce your best score.
 But no matter how brief your visit, the environment and the playing surfaces ensure that the golf is enjoyable.